backdrop-contrib/ip_geoloc/README.txt

 import to check it's all working.
 For instance, the block "Map showing locations of 10 most recent visitors" should now show more markers.

-4. Go back the Configuration >> IP Geolocation and complete the import process with a larger batch size until the IP Geolocation database is up to date with the access log.
+4. Go back the Configuration >> IPGV&M and complete the import process with a larger batch size until the IP Geolocation database is up to date with the access log.
 It will automatically remain in synch from now on.